 Sussex Diving Club is a membership club affiliated to BSAC (British Sub Aqua Club).
 Our branch, number 1016 was formed in 1979 and currently has nearly 50 divers.

 We have a mixture of members of various diving grades, providing a good blend of diving skills, from Trainees, Sports Divers through to the more advanced grades of Dive Leader, Advanced Diver.
 If you are already a qualified diver find out more.

-Many of our more advanced divers are also nationally qualified instructors.
+Many of our more experienced divers are also qualified instructors.
 A number of our members have attended the external courses run by BSAC in such topics as Boat Handling, First Aid Treatment, Oxygen Administration Therapy, Marine VHF Radio, Marine Conservation etc.

 The training programme normally commences in the autumn and continues through to spring.
 This means that by early summer most trainees have reached the Ocean or Sports diver grades and are able to progress to their open-water training.